NACHA Rules Simplified

 Businesses that accept electronic ACH payments need to be aware of the rules and regulations as set forth by the National Automated Clearinghouse or NACHA.
 Being cognizant of standard ACH errors and declines is also important.
-Payment Savvy’s ACH payment processing solutions are engineered to be compliant for your business and protect your customer’s senstive financial data.
-The following information will help you learn more about the top three NACHA rules that your business should follow when accepting ACH payments.
+Payment Savvy’s ACH payment processing solutions are engineered to be compliant and secure.
+The following information will help you learn more about NACHA rules your business should follow when accepting ACH payments.
 If you’d like to learn more about recent NACHA changes, be sure to check out this article.

 NACHA Rule #1- Secure Transmission

-NACHA rules state that any transmission of a customer’s banking information, including the bank account and routing number, must be encrypted using “commercially reasonable” encryption technology.
+NACHA rules state that any transmission of a customer’s banking information must be encrypted using “commercially reasonable” encryption technology.
 The bottom line is that you cannot submit a customer’s bank account or routing number through standard email.

 NACHA Rule #2- Routing Number Validation

-NACHA rules state that all originators take “commercially reasonable” steps to guarantee the validity of all routing numbers they enter into the ACH network.
-This rule not only takes measures to prevent fraudulent activity, but also reduces errors.
-Routing number validation can be easily accomplished using a simple algorithmic check that helps to determine if the provided routing number uses a valid format.
+NACHA rules state that all originators take “commercially reasonable” steps to guarantee the validity of all routing numbers.
+This rule not only takes measures to prevent fraudulent activity but also reduces errors.
+Routing number validation can be easily accomplished using a simple algorithmic check to determine if the provided routing number uses a valid format.

 Another method is to have the originator match the routing number with a database of all valid routing number.

 NACHA Rule #3- Identity Verification

 NACHA rules state that originators use “commercially reasonable” methods to verify the customer’s identity before processing ACH payment transactions authorized by the customer over the phone or via the web.
 There is a good reason for this additional security measure.
 The only information required to process a phone or online ACH transaction is the customer’s name, address, routing number, and account number.

-All of this information is accessible on paper checks and is stolen on a regular basis.
+All of this information is accessible on paper checks and stolen regularly.
 There are some fairly simple methods to verify a customer’s identity:

 - The transaction originator can collect and verify the customer’s driver license or other identification cards OR

-- The customer can confirm the amount of test deposits into their accounts, or you can use a third-party identity verification service.
+- The customer can confirm the number of test deposits into their accounts, or you can use a third-party identity verification service.